 Northwest Innovation Works and the Port of Kalama have applied to build a facility in Kalama that would turn natural gas into methanol.
 The facility would be able to produce 10,000 metric tons of methanol a day and would use 320 million cubic feet of natural gas a day.
 The company states that methanol would be exported and used for plastic production.

 On Nov.
-22, 2019, we notified Cowlitz County, Northwest Innovation Works, and the Port of Kalama that a second Supplemental Environmental Impact Statement (SSEIS) is necessary before making a final decision on Cowlitz County's permit for the facility.
+22, 2019, we notified Cowlitz County, Northwest Innovation Works, and the Port of Kalama that an additional greenhouse gas analysis is necessary before making a final decision on Cowlitz County's permit for the facility.

-The first supplemental environmental impact statement prepared by the applicants and an additional response to our questions on that document did not fully analyze the project's emissions.
+The first supplemental Environmental Impact Statement (EIS) prepared by the applicants and an additional response to our questions on that document did not fully analyze the project's emissions.
 Both the Washington Shorelines Hearings Board and Cowlitz County Superior Court required more analysis of the project’s emissions.

-We are asking for bids for a consultant to help with the SSEIS.
-We plan to announce our consultant in mid-April 2020, have a draft SSEIS this fall, ask for public comment late fall, and have the final SSEIS by the end of 2020.
+We've hired a consultant to help with the analysis.
+We expect to have a draft review this summer, seek public comment for 30 days in late summer, and have the final analysis completed by late fall.

 - Sept.
 11, 2019 — Cowlitz County reaffirmed its decision to issue a shoreline conditional use permit for the project.